ErnestVidal1/ErnestVidal1/README.md

 ### 🟢 Status Ready.️ VBA SCRIPTS FOR INDIVIDUAL FORMATTING TASKS
 Multiple standalone VBA scripts are available for specific formatting tasks such as author name bolding in the bibliography, footnote adjustments, hyperlink text conversion, citation styling, and more.
 Ideal for targeted document formatting needs.
 ### 🟠 Status In Development.
 VBA DOCUMENT FORMATTING ASSISTANT
 Working on unifying these ready-to-use scripts into a single, user-friendly interface.
 This integrated solution will streamline document formatting workflows for increased efficiency and convenience.
+[GitHub Repository](https://github.com/ErnestVidal1/VBA-DocFormattingAssistant)

 <br><br>